 Additional Mortgage Loans.
 A mortgage loan in the pool may be secured by a mortgaged property that already secures another mortgage loan, or an additional mortgage loan secured by the mortgaged property may be made in the future.
 The mortgage loan documents for each mortgage loan in the pool provide that all mortgage loans secured by a mortgaged property are cross-defaulted with each other.
-As a result, a default under an existing or future mortgage loan secured by the mortgaged property securing the mortgage loan in the pool will trigger a default under the mortgage loan.
-See "-Cross-Default and Cross-Collateralization Provisions" for additional information about cross-defaults and "THE MORTGAGE LOANS-General Characteristics of the Mortgage Loans-Existing and Future Supplemental Mortgage Loans" for additional information.
+As a result, a default under an existing or future mortgage loan secured by the mortgage loan.
+See "-Cross-Default and Cross-Collateralization Provisions" for additional information about cross-defaults and "THE MORTGAGE LOANS-General Characteristics of the Mortgage Loans" for additional information.

 Assumptions and Transfers.
 Each mortgage loan in the pool permits the lender to require payment in full if the borrower sells or transfers either the related mortgaged property or the equity ownership interests in the borrower without the consent of the lender.
 However, for each mortgage loan in the pool that is non-recourse to the borrower, the loan is generally permitted to be assumed by a new borrower (or direct or indirect equity ownership interests are permitted to be transferred to a transferee) so long as the new borrower/transferee meets our then-current standards of creditworthiness and management ability.
-If a mortgage loan is being assumed, the new borrower/transferee generally is required to execute an assumption agreement.
+If a mortgage loan is being assumed, the new borrower/transferee generally required to execute an assumption agreement.
 Although transfer fees and/or assumption fees are generally required for both transfers and assumptions, we may waive those fees in our discretion.
 If we receive any transfer fee and/or any assumption fee in connection with an assumption or a transfer, no portion of the fee will be shared with certificateholders.